benwiz/graphics/README.md

 ## To Do

 - Now
-  - Solar system
-    - Accurate sizes
+  - Game of Life
-    - Draw accurate orbits
+    - Draw the current state
-    - Figure out rotation... this is just to make it look good
-    - Draw asteroid belt as a dotted or dashed circle.
-Will probably need to draw every point.
+    - Update the state
+    - Allow user to input start state or select from a few options

 - Next
   - Create header and subtitle